Major League Baseball rivalries: Pearson Cup Series: Toronto Blue Jays vs. Montreal Expos

-Philadelphia Phillies vs. Philadelphia Athletics
+Philadelphia City Series: Philadelphia Phillies vs. Philadelphia Athletics

-The rivalry between the Philadelphia Phillies and Philadelphia Athletics, also known as the Philadelphia City Series was at its most intense from 1901 to 1955, when the Athletics played in Philadelphia.
+The rivalry between the Philadelphia Phillies and Philadelphia Athletics, also known as the Philadelphia City Series, was at its most intense from 1901 to 1955, when the Athletics played in Philadelphia.
 The rivalry was significant not only because both teams played in Philadelphia, but because of the strong competition between the National and American Leagues.
 The competition between the leagues was so strong that the A's and Phillies did not play at all from 1901 to 1902 because of legal warring between the two parties.
 Related to growing tensions between the rival leagues, superstar Nap Lajoie had played for several years on the Phillies, but was displeased with the salary cap of $2,400 placed by the National League.
 When the American League was formed in 1901 and the A's joined it, Lajoie was offered a contract by Frank Hough of the Athletics on behalf of A's manager Connie Mack.
 When asked by a reporter what motivated him to leave, he responded "[Frank] Hough offered me $24,000 ($682,656 in current dollar terms) for four years.
 You can bet I signed in a hurry!"
 As a result, the Phillies filed a lawsuit to the Pennsylvania Supreme Court banning Lajoie from playing for any professional team.
 However, the decree only applied to teams in Pennsylvania, so Lajoie signed with the Cleveland Bronchos.
 When the decree expired, the Phillies chose not to file it again, and Lajoie left Cleveland to sign with the A's.

 When the National League and American League merged in 1903, the rivalry became more friendly.
 Games between the two teams were played in many stadiums throughout Philadelphia as older ones fell into disrepair and newer ones were built.
 Stadiums included Shibe Park, Philadelphia Park, as well as others.
 The final City Series game was played in 1954.
 In 1955, the Athletics moved to Kansas City after another dismal season in Philadelphia.
 The rivalry continued in spring training games until the Athletics moved to their permanent spring training facility in Mesa, Arizona.
 The rivalry has effectively died since then.

+Trolley Car Series: St. Louis Browns vs. St. Louis Cardinals

+The St. Louis Browns–Cardinals rivalry was a unique, often lopsided, crosstown battle in St. Louis that peaked with the "Trolley Car Series" in 1944 World Series, with that nickname due to no travel being necessary as the whole series was played at Sportsman's Park.
+The National League Cardinals (dominant and successful) overshadowed the American League Browns (often struggling), creating a David vs. Goliath dynamic before the Browns moved to Baltimore in 1953.